fredsdc/redmine_gemavatar/README.rst

 ------------

-hg clone this repository while being inside the redmine /vendor/plugins directory(It must be done with the user that runs the server, so it has the proper permissions):
+hg clone this repository while being inside the redmine /vendor/plugins directory(It must be done with the user that runs the web server service, so it has the proper permissions):

     hg clone https://apuimedo@vgerndvud465.gemalto.com/hg/ldap_gemalto_avatar gemavatar